 “There are reports and data that I need to be able to get out quickly and easily to the board of health or county commissioner – I need to know several things like no-show rate.
-I need to be able to show a snap shot view of how much revenue we’re bringing in from different types of payers and then export into other reports.” said Jarrell.
+I need to be able to show a snap shot view of how much revenue we’re bringing in from different types of payers and then export into other reports,” said Jarrell.

 EHR Reporting Management Dashboard App Clinical Reports View

 Data can be simply aggregated across the various health departments and compared with other similar health departments.
 With cloud technology, it is easy to aggregate data and compare de-identified data.
 Sharing and comparing of data (like no-show rates or diabetes) can prompt discussions about sharing of best practices and quality improvement projects.
 As long as data is in the Patagonia Health system, it can be easily shared.
 “If more counties can join Patagonia Health there will be even more data and more to share jointly with NC and provide a bigger voice to the state.
 We represent a lot of types of communities.
 Small towns and larger urban communities.
-Already a very large number of counties are using Patagonia Health- the more data we can gather that is common, we can do more with it.”
-Said Jarrell.
+Already a very large number of counties are using Patagonia Health- the more data we can gather that is common, we can do more with it,” said Jarrell.

-Other directors, like Tommy Jarrell, like to see clinical information such as appointment no-shows (by programs) and other clinical data, to help improve his internal workflow.
+Other directors, like Tommy Jarrell, like to see clinical information such as appointment no-shows (by programs) and other clinical data to help improve his internal workflow.

 Sure, the reports are good and comprehensive but, more so, the Dashboard app provides added control to health department leaders.
 The Management Dashboard App displays the information pertinent to the individual’s needs, whether it’s the financial officer, the director of nursing, the billing staff or the health director.
 Leaders can detect problems and take proactive action before they become major problems.
-The Management Dashboard App, designed specifically for local health departments, includes relevant financial reports, clinical reports or Meaningful Use reports.
+The Management Dashboard App, designed specifically for local health departments, includes relevant financial reports, clinical reports, and Meaningful Use reports.
 Based on user feedback, additional widgets or reports are being added.

 The Management Dashboard App helped eliminate the tedious problems of required reporting.
 Now many metrics can be monitored at once, such as Reports by Programs (Child Health, Family Planning etc.) and Number of Visits by Payer.
 Health directors can easily share information with county commissioners or boards of health through any device such as a laptop or mobile phone.
 Grant writers have access to graphical data for use in writing proposals.
-Other benefits include:
+Other benefits:

-- Easy-to-view colorful graphs allow leaders to keep tabs on key performance metrics.
+- Easy-to-view, colorful graphs allow leaders to keep tabs on key performance metrics.

 - Graphical reports are available on any device, anytime and anywhere – even via smartphone.